 No student may knowingly or willfully cause, encourage, or aid another student to make or engage in any of the activities defined under Rules 9 or 19 (False Alarm and Bomb Threats).
-Any student who becomes aware that another student or other person intends to violate either of these rules must notify a teacher or principal immediately.
+Any student who becomes aware that another student or other person intends to violate either of these rules must notify a teacher or administrator immediately.

-- Failure to do so may result in disciplinary action up to and including a maximum of 10 days of suspension (6 days for Condensed Academic Terms). - 20.
-Theft (including robbery): Students will not steal the property of the school, school employees, students or any other person.
+- Failure to do so may result in disciplinary action up to and including a maximum of 10 days of suspension or 6 days for Condensed Academic Terms. - 20.
+Theft/Robbery: Students will not steal the property of the school, school employees, students or any other person.
 Theft is the taking of someone else' property and robbery requires the use of force or threat of violence. - Elementary: 0-5 day suspension for theft and 3-10 for robbery - Secondary: 0-10 day suspension or 0-6 days if on a Condensed Academic Term for theft and 5-10 days or 3-6 if on a Condensed Academic Term for robbery.
 For secondary students, after the second offense of theft or the first offense of robbery where violence is involved the administration may make a recommendation for a long-term suspension. - 21.
 Trespassing/Breaking and Entering: A student will not enter school property or a school; facility without proper authority.
 This rule includes entering any school during a period of suspension. - Elementary: 0-5 day suspension - Secondary: 0-10 day suspension or 0-6 days if on a Condensed Academic Term.
 For secondary students, after the second offense the administration may make a recommendation for a long-term suspension. - 22.
 Unauthorized Use of Technology: A student shall refrain from the inappropriate use of district owned technology or from using the district provided electronic communications and wireless connection network without proper authority.
-This includes authorized use of sign on codes and unauthorized attempts to contact any district computer site from any computer.
+This includes authorized use of sign on/log in codes and unauthorized attempts to contact any district computer site from any computer.
 Violations of other rules through the unauthorized use of technology will be considered under both rules.
 Repeated violations of this rule may result in technology privileges being limited or removed. - Elementary: 0-5 day suspension - Secondary: 0-10 day suspension or 0-6 days if on a Condensed Academic Term.

-23. Weapons (not including firearms and explosives): Students will not possess, handle, use, or transmit, whether concealed or open, any weapon, or any instrument that reasonably looks like a weapon (including toys) or could be used as a weapon and any object thrown from a bus.
+23. Weapons (not including firearms and destructive devices/explosives): Students will not possess, handle, use, or transmit, whether concealed or open, any weapon, or any instrument that reasonably looks like a weapon (including toys) or could be used as a weapon and any object thrown from a bus.
 All weapons will be confiscated immediately and turned over to law enforcement.
 Weapons include all of the following:

-Knife, including a pocket knife, bowie knife, box cutters and other types of utility blades, switchblade, dirk, dagger or machete; slingshot; leaded cane; blackjack; metal knuckles or nun-chucks; BB gun; air rifle or air pistol; blowgun, stun gun or other electric shock weapon (i.e. taser); ice pick; defensive sprays; razor or razor blade (except solely for personal shaving); compound bow or other archery equipment; live ammunition (shotgun shells, bullets, etc.), not used for instructional purposes and under the supervision of school staff; fireworks; and any sharp pointed or edged instrument except unaltered nail files and clips and tools used solely for preparation of food, instruction, and maintenance.
+Knife, including a pocket knife, bowie knife, box cutters and other types of utility blades, switchblade, dirk, dagger or machete; slingshot; leaded cane; blackjack; metal knuckles or nun-chucks; BB gun; air rifle or air pistol; blowgun, stun gun or other electric shock weapon (i.e. taser); ice pick; defensive sprays; razor or razor blade (except solely for personal shaving); mace, pepper spray, and other personal defense spray, nuclear, biological, or chemical weapons of mass destruction as defined in G.S.
+14-288.21(c); compound bow or other archery equipment; live ammunition (shotgun shells, bullets, etc.), not used for instructional purposes and under the supervision of school staff; fireworks; and any sharp pointed or edged instrument except unaltered nail files and clips and tools used solely for preparation of food, instruction and maintenance.